SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Introduction

 In addition to our production model, we also present extensions to other underlying processes than Black-Scholes, and generalize our approach to a theoretically more appealing model which allows specification of different variance curves~$V^i_j$ per strike.
-While this model is theoretically more attractive its calibration is much heavier and its therefore of perhaps academic interest.
+While this model is theoretically more attractive its calibration is much heavier and it is therefore perhaps of more academic interest.